Pre-Major Foundation (26 credits)

 Full course description for Computer Forensics Internship/Capstone

-Core Options (8 credits)
+Core elective (8 credits)

-Choose two (8 credits)
+Choose two courses from the following (8 credits)

 In this course students learn the fundamental principles and concepts of electronic discovery including the collection, preservation, filtering, processing, review, and production of electronically stored information such as email messages, word processing documents, spreadsheets, and other computer files.
 Students also learn the relationship between digital evidence analysis and electronic discovery and its role in civil litigation, government regulatory proceedings, and internal corporate investigations.
 Unique issues involving electronic discovery that arise in international contexts are also addressed.